influxdata/docs-v2/content/influxdb/cloud/api-guide/_index.md

 ---
-title: Develop with the InfluxDB API
+title: Build with the InfluxDB API
 seotitle: Use the InfluxDB API
 description: Interact with InfluxDB Cloud using a rich API for writing and querying data and more.
 weight: 3